Systemic psychotherapy (M6)

 Upon successful completion of this course, our graduates will hold the professional qualification of systemic psychotherapist that can be used to practice within the NHS, private practice or a combination of both.

-With our master’s at the Tavistock being the first qualifying course in the UK our reputation for providing high-quality training is well-known and reflected in the huge number of applications received every year and the swiftness with which our graduates are offered employment very soon after qualifying.
+With our Master’s at the Tavistock and Portman being the first qualifying course in the UK, our reputation for providing high-quality training is well-known and reflected in the huge number of applications received every year and the swiftness with which our graduates are offered employment very soon after qualifying.

-We have an amazing community of systemic psychotherapists, who, depending on their interests, go on to work in a range of contexts with individuals, couples, families, organisations, both nationally and internationally and in voluntary, statutory and private settings.
+We have an amazing community of systemic psychotherapists, who, depending on their interests, go on to work in a range of contexts with individuals, couples, families and organisations, both nationally and internationally and in voluntary, statutory and private settings.

 Apart from clinical practice, our graduates also make substantial contributions to the systemic field as researchers, supervisors, trainers, academic writers and in the virtual space offering podcasts, blogs and videos.